5 min read

 Apple shipped 106 million units worldwide in 2019 and 30 million in only Q2 of 2020.
 Even though iPhones are Apple’s main revenue generator, their smartwatches currently account for more than 10 percent of revenue.

-Having those numbers in mind, you don’t want to underestimate the importance of targeting both and Android mobile phones and smartwatches when you develop your app, or you risk losing part in an aggressively growing market.
+Having those numbers in mind, you don’t want to underestimate the importance of targeting both iOS and Android mobile phones and smartwatches when you develop your app, or you risk losing part in an aggressively growing market.

 Related: 7 Ways Technology Is Working to Address a World in Crisis